 THE TOROA STORY

 The TOROA Centre for Communication Research takes its name from the toroa bird, the indigenous southern royal albatross.
-The toroa is the largest sea bird in the world and breeds only in Aotearoa New Zealand.
+The toroa is the largest seabird in the world and breeds only in Aotearoa New Zealand.
 In native Māori culture, birds have long been seen as messengers and communicators; many 19th-century Māori language newspapers had bird names.
 The toroa signifies splendour and strength, but also freedom.
-Though it circumnavigates the globe, the toroa is uniquely of Aotearoa New Zealand origin and always returns home.
-Equally, the TOROA centre seeks to stretch its wings across boundaries – physical, cultural and academic – and encourages the exploration of uncharted knowledge territory.
-It does this by being firmly grounded in the local values of whanaungatanga (belonging), kotahitanga (unity), and manaaki (caring and support).
-The TOROA centre provides a home for established, new and emerging researchers; it endeavours to nurture creativity, freedom of thought and collaboration, and supports its members to excel in their research.
+Though it circumnavigates the globe, the toroa is unique to Aotearoa and always returns home.
+Equally, the TOROA centre seeks to stretch its wings across knowledge boundaries and encourages the exploration of uncharted territory.
+It does this by firmly grounding in the values of whanaungatanga (belonging), kotahitanga (unity), and manaaki (caring and support).
+The TOROA centre provides a home for established, new, and emerging communication researchers; it endeavours to nurture creativity, freedom of thought, and collaboration and supports its members to excel in their research.
 No matter where a journey leads, we remain connected to our papakāinga (origin, home) in the TOROA centre.

-The TOROA Centre for Communication Research advances knowledge in socially responsible communication and media practice.
-We promote community-based research and practice-informed inquiry.
-Our researchers query and challenge the relationships between communication practice, theory and research.
-We build research capability by encouraging and nurturing practice-enabled communication researchers.
+The TOROA Centre for Communication Research advances knowledge in socially responsible and culturally grounded communication and media practices.
+We advocate for multidisciplinary, community-based research and practice-informed inquiry.
+Our researchers question and examine the relationships among communication and media practice, theory, and research.
+We cultivate research capabilities by supporting and developing practice-oriented communication researchers.